pannawatkn/weather-forecast-for-thai/README.md

 # Search a student

-This is for searching a student who registered in this website
+This is for searching a student who registered in this website.

 ![image](../main/src/assets/readme-img/searchstudent.png)